Whether you are an aspiring solicitor or barrister, you want to boost your chances of entering the legal profession once you have graduated.

 Doing pro bono work will give you some hands-on experience with real legal cases.
 It is an excellent way to get legal work experience whilst helping people in need.

-Benefits of getting involved with pro bono work
+Benefits of getting involved with pro bono work and gaining voluntary legal work experience:

 - Develop practical legal skills such as interviewing clients and drafting letters